 NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on final grade.
-If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on final grade.
+If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on their final grade.

-Art History AP #447AP
+then find grade.

-Biology AP #320AP - It is required that a student who selects this course also enroll into Biology II-H (Pre AP).
+Art History AP #447 AP

-Calculus AB AP #137AP - It is required that a student who selects either of these courses also enroll into Elements of Calculus-Pre-AP in order to receive a calculus credit.
+Biology AP #320 AP - It is required that a student who selects this course also enroll in Biology II-H ( Pre AP ).

-Chemistry AP #314AP - It is required that a student who selects this course also enroll into Chemistry-H.
+Calculus AB AP Calculus BC AP #137AP - It is required that a student who selects either of these courses also enroll in Elements of Calculus-H in order to receive a calculus credit.

-Computer Science AP #510AP
+Chemistry AP #314 AP - It is required that a student who selects this course also enroll in Chemistry-H.

-Computer Science Principles AP #512AP
+Computer Science AP #510 AP

-English Language & #030AP
+Computer Science Principles AP #512 AP

-Composition AP
+English Language & Composition AP #030AP

-Calculus BC AP
+English Literature & Composition AP #040 AP

-English Literature & #040AP
+Environmental Science AP #322 AP

-Composition AP
+Government & Politics AP #244 AP - It is recommended that a student who selects this course also enroll in Contemporary Problems or Government-H.

-Environmental Science AP #322AP
+Physics I AP #319 AP - It is required that a student who selects this course also enroll in Physics-H.

-Government & Politics AP #244AP - It is recommended that a student who selects this course also enroll into Contemporary Problems or Government-H.
+Psychology AP #240 AP

-Physics I AP #319AP - It is required that a student who selects this course also enroll into Physics-H.
+Pre-Calculus AP

-Psychology AP #240AP
+Seminar AP

-Spanish Language AP #439AP
+Spanish Language AP #439 AP

-Statistics AP #130AP
+Statistics AP #130 AP

-2-D Art and Design AP #449AP
+2-D Art and Design AP #449 AP

-U.S. History AP #220AP - It is required that a student who selects this course also enroll into U.S. History-H (Pre AP).
+U.S. History AP #220 AP - It is required that a student who selects this course also enroll in U.S. History-H (Pre AP).